Ezekiel200483/production-ready-DevOps-pipeline-/README.md

 ### Security

 I ran the app as a non-root user inside Docker.
-The reason for this is simple — if someone finds a vulnerability in the app and exploits it, they still can't touch anything outside the container.
+The reason for this is simple, if someone finds a vulnerability in the app and exploits it, they still can't touch anything outside the container.
 It's a small change that removes a whole class of risk.